WheteThunger/MonumentAddons/README.md

 Use the following steps to setup a clothing mannequin with persistent configuration.

 1. Spawn a mannequin with `maspawn mannequin_deployed`.
+The mannequin will start with a copy of your currently equipped clothing.
-2. Configure the mannequin like normal.
+2. Configure the mannequin's pose and outfit through normal interaction.
 3. Run the command `masave` while looking at the mannequin to save its state.
 4. To prevent players from tampering with the mannequin, run `maflag Busy` while aiming at it.